top of page

 H: Hullo Matthews!!
 How'd you like my spectral spectacular?!
 Had you going there!

-CSM: You despicable scoundrel - you damn near gave me a coronary
+CSM: You despicable scoundrel - you damn near disconnected my hair!!

-H: Our fearless methodist Matthews? (laughs) - now, here is your costume - and a tonsured peruke
+H: Our fearless Methodist Matthews? (laughs) - here is your costume - and (inspects scalp) mayhap, a tonsured peruke? (chortles)

-CSM: Heh - yes, well, I do need relief via infantile pranks to lever me from my studies, eh (still shaking)
+CSM: Heh - yes, well, I do need relief via infantile pranks to lever me from my studies (is shaking) - who'd have thought I'd be so easy to spook?

 CSM dons monastic garb and they stroll for another half a mile to reach the Refectory